-Item Length: 2 NAACCR Item #: 60 NAACCR Name: Tumor Record Number XML NAACCR ID: tumorRecordNumber
+NAACCR Name: Tumor Record Number XML NAACCR ID: tumorRecordNumber

-Tumor Record Number is used to identify a tumor.
-It is auto-assigned in SEERDMS when the Consolidated Tumor Case (CTC) is created and it never changes.
-Since the tumor record never changes, there are cases where the tumor record number is not in sequential order according to diagnosis date.
+Tumor Record Number is used to uniquely identify a tumor.
+It is auto-assigned in SEER\DMS when the Consolidated Tumor Case (CTC) is created.
+It never changes and is not reused if the tumor is deleted or replaced.
+Since the tumor record never changes, there are cases where the tumor record numbers are not in sequential order according to diagnosis date.
 Tumor Record Number does not change the way the sequence number changes.
+It is increasingly important to track a specific tumor over time for linkage purposes.

 Code Description

 01 First tumor

 02 Second tumor

+··

 99 99 th tumor